 Host a fun Sharpie crafts evening for friends with this easy custom wine tray & glasses tutorial.
-A special thanks to Sharpie for making this craft project possible.
+If you can trace you can make this tray set!

 I belong to a book club that my husband affectionately refers to as “the wine of the month club that sometimes reads books.”
 While we do actually read books our monthly meetings are a lot more about friendship and fun than literary masterpieces.